 Prior to the inspection a range of information relevant to the service was reviewed.
-This included the following records: the previous inspection report and the notifications of accidents and incidents.
+This included the following records: the previous inspection report, the returned QIP and the notifications of accidents and incidents.

-During the inspection the inspector met with five residents and four staff.
+During the inspection the inspector met with 12 residents and four staff.

-A total of three questionnaires were provided for distribution to residents and their representatives.
-The staff were directed to complete an electronic questionnaire.
-No questionnaires were returned within the requested timescale.
+A total of 10 questionnaires were provided for distribution to residents, their representatives and staff for completion and return to RQIA.
+Three questionnaires were returned within the requested timescale.